Choosing an OS for Functional Safety: Buy Certified or Qualify Your Own?

 Factor Certified OS Custom / Uncertified OS

-License Fees €20k–€100k+ Free or low
+Licence Fees €20k–€100k+ Free or low

 Safety Documentation Provided (manuals, coverage, assumptions) Created from scratch

-Audit Readiness High Medium–Low (depends on rigor)
+Audit Readiness High Medium–Low (depends on rigour)

 Certification Timeline Weeks 4–6+ months